 2. It’s a “luxury Airbnb.”

 The user experience is quite different here.
-While Airbnb homes, even in the luxury segment, can differ in quality and depends on the user reviews, Inspirato guarantees a consistent five-star experience.
+While Airbnb homes, even in the luxury segment, can differ in quality and depend on the user reviews, Inspirato guarantees a consistent five-star experience.

 How is a luxury destination club different from other services?

 Inspirato Vs Timeshare or Vacation Club

 The most glaring difference between Inspirato and timeshares or vacation clubs is that services are minimal with most timeshares.
-While a few high-end clubs will offer concierge services, you and your family will be more or less left to your own devices when planning your vacation.
+While a few high-end clubs will offer concierge services, you and your family will be more or less left to your own devices when planning your vacation, which can be especially hectic when you have a child or several.

 In terms of cost, Inspirato claims that the length of commitment and extent of your obligations with a timeshare ends up being a higher cost than with their business model.
 It should be considered that, while the experience is a luxurious one through and through, it can also be a big expense compared even to the cost of owning a luxury timeshare.

 Another difference is the availability of vacation residences.
 Inspirato has undoubtedly a more comprehensive selection of properties to choose from at any time than any timeshare.